Happy in a swarm

 Location of the indoor aviary

+To provide the birds with some protection, the best location for the indoor aviary is a bright, draught-free, quiet place against a wall.
+The aviary should be positioned so that it can only be seen from one side, if possible.
+As the birds quickly become frightened when someone approaches from above, the aviary should also be slightly raised and not directly on the floor - this way no one can bend over it.
+The room temperature should be 18 to 20 degrees Celsius.
+As the birds are sensitive to overheating, temperature fluctuations and electrosmog, the aviary should not be placed directly by a window, next to a radiator or in the immediate vicinity of electrical appliances.
+The kitchen is also an unsuitable location, as cooking produces vapors, especially Teflon gases, which are toxic to the birds.
 You should also make sure that the birdhouse is inaccessible to other pets such as dogs or cats.
 Once you have chosen a location, you should stick to it if possible so that the animals are not unnecessarily stressed by a change of location.
-In contrast to the human eye, the bird's eye includes UV light.
-It also has a higher spectral sensitivity compared to the human eye.
+In contrast to the human eye, the bird's eye receives UV light and also has a higher spectral sensitivity.
 This means that birds perceive their environment in different colors than humans and see the light from fluorescent tubes as flickering light, for example.
-The birds should therefore live in daylight if possible.
-If the birds are kept indoors only, all light sources in the room should be made flicker-free using ballasts and UV lamps (with UVA and UVB components) should be added to illuminate the bird house.
+The birds should therefore live in daylight wherever possible.
+If the birds are kept indoors only, all light sources should be made flicker-free using ballasts and UV lamps (with UVA and UVB components) should be added to illuminate the bird house.
 As the UV radiation loses its power over time, you should change these lamps regularly according to the manufacturer's instructions.

 Indoor aviary and outdoor keeping